4-H Foods Revue

 *This program is age appropriate for grades 3-5.
 Youth older are welcome.

 STEAM Day Camp

-do you enjoy Science?
-Does discovering how things work fascinate you?
-Have you ever wanted to build something and test it against others?
-If so, plan on attending the 2019 Science, Technology, Engineering, Art and Math (STEAM) Camp.
-We will learn about computer coding, math, different kinds of robots, and so much more!
-Camp will be held on June 24-28, 2019 from 8:00 a.m. – 5:00 p.m. in the Youth Building of the Northern Wisconsin State Fairgrounds.
-See the event flyer for additional information and the registration form.
+Do you enjoy Science?
+Does discovering how thing work fascinate you?
+Have you ever wanted to build something and test it out against others?
+If so, plan on attending the Science, Technology, Engineering, Art and Math (STEAM) Day Camp.
+We learned about electricity, kitchen chemistry, coding and more!
+This year’s day camp was held October 24, 2020 via Microsoft Teams beginning at 8: 45 a.m. with registration and concluded at 12:00 p.m.
+Participation was $25.00 which included materials and a t-shirt.

 4-H Summer Camp (Overnight & Day) is held in July at Kamp Kenwood.
 Overnight camp is open to youth completing 3-8 grade.
 Day Camp is open to youth in grades K-3.
 4-H Camp offers an excellent opportunity for youth to make new friends, learn new camping skills, and enjoy the outdoors.
 Youth do not need to be a 4-H member to attend.

 - Overnight Camp Counselor Application Packet (application process opening soon)

 - Day Camp Counselor Application (application process opening soon)

 Chippewa County youth in grades K-5th grade are encouraged to participate in the Spring Kickball Tournament on Sunday, March 15, 2020 at the Chippewa Falls Middle School.
 The tournament is open to 4-H members only in grades K-5.